Urban L. Drew

 Urban Leonard Drew (March 21, 1924 – April 3, 2013), known as Ben Drew, was a fighter pilot in the United States Army Air Forces and a flying ace of World War II.
 He was the first and the only Allied pilot to shoot down two Luftwaffe jet-powered Me 262 aircraft in a single mission while flying a propeller-driven North American P-51 Mustang.
 He received the Air Force Cross for the mission in 1983.

 Early life

-Drew was born in Detroit, Michigan in 1924, he was raised along with a younger brother by their schoolteacher mother.
+Drew was born in Detroit, Michigan in 1924 and raised along with a younger brother by their schoolteacher mother.
 His father died when Drew was at the age of 3.
 He received his education at Wayne University and the University of Michigan, graduating with a degree in Political Science.

 Three months after the attack on Pearl Harbor, at the age of eighteen, Drew joined the United States Army Air Forces and commenced pilot training.